 About Kawah Ijen

-Ijen in East Java, Indonesia, is actually a group of composite volcanoes.
+Kawah Ijen is on the island of Java in Indonesia, an island famous for its spectacular temples and wild nature.
+Ijen is actually a group of composite volcanoes.
 Kawah Ijen is the highest and the one with the largest crater, and is becoming an increasingly popular tourist attraction due to the blue flame phenomenon.
 The blue flames of Kawah Ijen are a natural phenomenon visible only here due to the combustion of sulphuric gases.
 Kawah Ijen is an active volcano, but it doesn’t actually erupt lava as you would expect.
 The eruptions are actually of methane and other gases, which make it particularly dangerous as they can’t be predicted like normal eruptions.
 The crater is of Kawah Ijen is also filled of turquoise water, which despite being beautiful to see is actually extremely acidic.
 Mount Ijen has a dramatic and dangerous beauty to it, and hiking up it at night to see the blue flames and sunrise is an experience I recommend to all outdoors adventure lovers.

-Getting to Kawah Ijen + Preparing for the hike
+How to get to Kawah Ijen & Preparing for the hike

 We did an organised tour from Bali with IndoTravelTeam.
 These cost around 100USD per person, and are well worth the price with all the support and guidance you receive.
 We set off from Seminyak at 6pm on the Friday, and after a 4 hour car drive to Gilimanuk we got an hour long ferry to East Java, and then another hour drive to the base camp of Kawah Ijen.
 We were ready to be up all night, so spending the car journey sleeping if you can is the best way to ensure you are fresh for the hike.
 We were told to wear warm clothes as it can get cold on top of the volcano, and dismissed it wondering how cold it could really be.
 Surprisingly enough, we were wrong and as soon as we stepped out of the car we were greeted by the chilly mountain air.
 As our guides explained some of the basics about climbing Kawah Ijen they also handed out warm coats to the foolish people like me that didn’t bring one, along with headlights to climb up in the dark and gas masks for the sulphur.